fup-pritam/vityarthi-python-project/README.md

 - **delete_student_rec(...):** Deletes a student by ID
 - **print_students(data):** Displays all records
 - **main():** Runs the interactive CLI menu

-## Installing dependencies
-Simply run:
-`python -m pip install pandas`

-## Running the program
-- Download and put all the files into one folder
-- open cmd in that folder and run
-`python ./main.py`

 ## Notes
 - Handles missing or corrupted JSON gracefully